hawkinsw/CPPTimes/ProgramComponents.md

 It's one thing to be able to say what each component of a program is, but it's another to be able to describe what that component means.

 A *literal* is, well, *literally* what is written.
-If it is a string literal (e.g., `"Hello"`) then it is just a string.
+If it is a string literal (e.g., `"Hello"`) then it is just a string (the sequence of characters between the `"`s).
 If it is an `int`eger literal (e.g., `5`), then it is just a number.
 And so on.
 These literals' values cannot change.
 Oh, what's that I just said?
 Yes, they have a value!

 _Expressions_ also have values.
 In fact, that's the very definition of _expression_: anything with a value.
 In the program above, `0` in `return 0;`, `"Hello"` in `std::string hello{"Hello"};` and `hello` in `std::cout << hello << ", " << world << "!\n"` are expressions.
 Those aren't the only ones, though.